CyberGen49/CyberFilesRewrite/docs/README.md

 Thumbnails are stored in `/_cyberfiles/public/thumbs`.
 This folder can be deleted to clear the thumbnails.

+#### `commands`
+Commands used to get extra data from files
+* `thumbImage`: The command used to generate image thumbnails, where `%0` is the source file, and `%1` is the destination file
+* `thumbVideo`: The command used to extract a frame of video, where `%0` is the source file, and `%1` is the destination file.
+Once extracted, this frame will be run through the `thumbImage` command to make sure it matches image thumbnails.

 #### `thumbnailWidth`
 Type: `integer`
 The width, in pixels, of image and video thumbnails, while maintaining aspect ratio.
 Higher values will make thumbnails look clearer on high resolution displays, but they'll take longer to load and take up more space on the server.